 Welcome to the Daintree Rainforest website.
-Spectacular beauty and extraordinary biodiversity presented through a gallery of images by company photographer, Neil Hewett, in full-screen format.
-The image gallery is partitioned into aerial, fauna, flora, forest, insect and spider lists.
-We hope you enjoy …
+Spectacular beauty and extraordinary biodiversity presented through a gallery of full-screen images by company photographer, Neil Hewett.
+The image gallery is partitioned into aerial, fauna, flora, forest, fungi, insect and spider lists … hope you enjoy.

-The complexities of the oldest surviving rainforest in the world continue to challenge humanity as it strives to comprehend the continuity of growth, the intricate relationships and the incredible diversity established over 160 million years.
+The complexities of the oldest surviving rainforest in the world continue to challenge humankind as it strives to comprehend the continuity of growth, intricate relationships and incredible diversity of life-forms refined over 170-million years.

 The relictual Gondwanan portion of the world-famous Daintree Rainforest, exists exclusively within the central three valleys off the eastern flank of Thornton Peak, with the Cooper Valley at its centrepiece.
-Here the highest biodiversity and concentration of ancient, rare, primitive and endemic species, astonish visitors with exceptional richness, amid magnificent fan palm galleries and rainforest giants.
+Visitors are astonished by the biodiversity and concentration of rare, primitive and endemic species, amid magnificent fan palm galleries and rainforest giants.

 From the top of Thornton Peak, luxuriant, emerald green rainforest cascades into the blue of the Coral Sea, intermingling with the mangroves and the Great barrier Reef.
 Recognised for its universal significance, the Daintree Rainforest was inscribed onto the World Heritage List on the 9th December 1988 to provide the highest order of conservation protection possible.

-Daintree Rainforest Pty Ltd. is the land manager of a freehold World Heritage Nature Refuge that show-cases the extraordinary biological and ecological values, including the exceptional fauna and flora of the world’s oldest rainforest, through guided, interpreted rainforest tours and packages.
+Daintree Rainforest Pty Ltd. is the land manager of a freehold World Heritage Nature Refuge.
+Extraordinary biological and ecological values, including the exceptional fauna and flora of the world’s oldest rainforest, are showcased through guided, interpreted rainforest tours and packages.